adlnet/xAPI-Spec/xAPI.md

 </table>
 <a name="acturi"/>
 __Activity URI__
+An activity URI must always refer to a single unique activity.
+There may be corrections to that activity's definition.
+Spelling fixes would be appropriate, for example, but changing correct responses would not.

 The activity URI is unique, and any reference to it always refers to the same activity.
 Activity Providers must ensure this is true and the LRS may not attempt